- Application and Scope

 If there are significant concerns relating to the placement breakdown the following should take place:

-- For local authority foster placements, consideration should always be given to an urgent Fostering Review, by the Corporate IRO, with a recommendation for presentation to the Fostering Panel;
+- For local authority foster homes, consideration should always be given to an urgent Fostering Review, by the Corporate IRO, with a recommendation for presentation to the Fostering Panel;

 - For local authority residential homes, minutes of the disruption meetings should be made available to the Regulation 44 Visitor;